MRU-CSIS-3512-001-202301-LEC/course-materials/course-outline.md

 ## Course Materials

-There is a recommended textbook as well as lab exercises for this course.
+There is a **strongly recommended** textbook as well as recommended lab exercises for this course.

 ### Textbook

 Connolly and Hoar, _Fundamentals of Web Development, Third Edition_ (Pearson, 2022)

 You'll be asked to read sections from the textbook in order to prepare for lectures, so you'll feel more prepared for lectures if you purchase the textbook.
+If you decide _not_ to purchase the text, then it will be up to you to find resources that will replace the content provided there.

 The textbook is only offered in a 12-month access eText, is annoying, but that is where the publishing company has taken us.